 WSNA nurses pave way for workplace safety at CommonSpirit hospitals

-CommonSpirit Health recently announced a safety upgrade to all 137 of its hospitals.
-This comes after our nurses at Virginia Mason and St. Joseph Medical Center paved the way.
+CommonSpirit Health recently announced a safety upgrade to all 137 of its hospitals after actions by our nurses at Virginia Mason and St. Joseph Medical Center.

-This story was published in the March 2025 issue of The Washington Nurse.
+This story appears in the March 2025 issue of the WSNA Newsletter.

 Virginia Mason registered nurse Brad Rathke takes part in a picket outside the hospital Oct.
 9, 2023, and helps make history on workplace safety.